s4pphirex/s4pphirex/README.md

 - Don't be weird obviously,

-- I will block anyone that acts really immature, childish, or annoying in general.
+- I will block anyone that acts really immature or annoying in general.

 - I am a minor, keep that in mind.